 Provide Regular Exercise

-It is not only essential to feed your Dachshund a good diet, but it’s also vital that you provide your dog with a daily exercise program.
+It is not only essential to feed your Dachshund a good diet, but it’s also vital that you provide your dog with a daily exercise program like walking.
 Not only will exercise help ensure your dog stays healthy, but it can also reduce the risk of developing cancer.
 Studies have shown that regular exercise can increase the number of cells in the body and prevent cell mutations, making it significantly harder for cancerous cells to develop in the body.

 Avoid Risky Lifestyle Choices